jbadeau/mise-nix/README.md

 # `mise-nix`

-`mise-nix` is a backend plugin for [mise](https://github.com/jdx/mise) that allows you to install and manage development packages using [Nix](https://nixos.org/).
+`mise-nix` is a backend plugin for [mise](https://github.com/jdx/mise) that allows you to install and manage packages using [Nix](https://nixos.org/).

 ---